LeCongNam/install_postman_for_ubuntu-without-snap-/README.md

 Toturial install Postman on Ubuntu and create shortcut icon

 # Goal
 [Postman](https://www.postman.com/) is a usefull app to build and test APIs, most commonly installed on ubuntu-like systems via snap.
 On recent distributions of Linux Mint (20 and above), snap installs are no longer possible.
 The instructions below show how to install Postman via the terminal.
+NOTE: why you should be used this toturial?
+- Beacause if you install with snap, cursor is very ```BAD```.
+It look do not like usual T.T

 ### Download Postman
 `$ wget https://dl.pstmn.io/download/latest/linux64 -O postman.tar.gz`